springfall2008/batpred/docs/config-yml-settings.md

 the car/house, otherwise rates are taken from the normal rate data.
 - **car_charging_now_response** - Sets the range of positive responses for **car_charging_now**, useful if you have a sensor for your car that isn't binary.

-- **car_charging_plan_time** - When using Batpred led planning set this to the time you want the car to be charged by
+- **car_charging_plan_time** - When using Predbat-led planning set this to the time you want the car to be charged by
 - **car_charging_plan_smart** - When true the cheapest slots can be used for charging, when False it will be the next low rate slot

 Connect to your cars sensors for accurate data: